Should be used with caution: proportion has a Margin of Error (MoE) >10 percentage points and/or proportion ± MoE equals <0% or >100%.

 -

-Does the proportion of people with disability who experienced assault and sought advice or support vary by cultural and linguistic diversity background?
+Does the proportion of people with disability who experienced physical assault by a male and sought advice or support vary by cultural and linguistic diversity background?

-The data in the graph and the table below show the proportion of adults with disability (aged 18 and over) who experienced assault and sought advice or support after the most recent incident, by culturally and linguistically diverse (CALD) status.
-In 2016, the proportion of adults with disability who reported seeking advice or support after the most recent incident of assault was 52% for adults with disability in both CALD and non-CALD groups (please note that the proportion for people with CALD backgrounds has a high margin of error and should be used with caution).
+The data in the graph and the table below show the proportion of adults with disability (aged 18 and over) who experienced physical assault by a male in the past 10 years and sought advice or support after the most recent incident, by culturally and linguistically diverse (CALD) status.
+In 2021–22, 48% of adults from CALD backgrounds with disability reported seeking advice or support after the most recent incident of physical assault by a male, as did 62% among the non-CALD group (please note that all reported proportions have a high margin of error and should be used with caution).

 Source: Australian Bureau of Statistics – Personal Safety Survey (PSS) | Data source overview